 - Telemetry: Specify the telemetry input to use for alarm control.
-This can be a temperature probe, voltage probe, or RPM probe. - Equality: Can be '>=' or '<=' indicating whether a value above or below the target causes an alarm. - Target: The target value for the alarm.
+The set of values available will depend on the protocol. - Equality: Can be '>=' or '<=' indicating whether a value above or below the target causes an alarm. - Target: The target value for the alarm.

-8.5 Trims and Virtual Inputs (Adv GUI)
+10.5 Trims and Virtual Inputs (Std & Adv GUI)